jnk5y/roku-remote-rest-server/README.md

 ## Deploy
  * `podman run -d -e CERTPATH='live/<SERVER NAME>' -e TZ='US/Eastern' --secret AUTHKEY -p 8889:8889 -v <LETSENCRYPT FOLDER>:/usr/src/app/certs/:z --healthcheck-command 'curl --fail -k -s https://localhost:8889/roku/health || exit 1' --label "io.containers.autoupdate=image" --name roku-remote roku-remote-rest-server`

+## Systemd Connection
+This will allow your server to restart the running pods on a server restart or if they are stopped.
+`podman generate systemd --new --name roku-remote | sudo tee ~/.config/systemd/user/container-roku-remote.service >/dev/null` Now you can use systemctl --user calls to enable, start, stop or view the status of your pod `systemctl --user enable container-roku-remote.service systemctl --user start container-roku-remote.service`

 ## REST Call
 When running you can make calls to the rest server
  * `https://<SERVER NAME>:8889/roku/<ROKU-NAME> <COMMANDS>`